Roy Kinnear: Personal life and death

 Kinnear was married to actress Carmel Cryan, and they had three children: Karina, casting director Kirsty, and actor Rory.
-Karina, who suffered from quadriplegia and profound learning disabilites, died in May 2020 from COVID-19 and was buried near her father.
+Karina, who suffered from quadriplegia and profound learning disabilities, died in May 2020 from COVID-19 and was buried near her father.

 On 19 September 1988, Kinnear fell from a horse while filming The Return of the Musketeers in Toledo, Spain, sustaining a broken pelvis and internal bleeding.
 He died the following day, at age 54, in Ruber International Hospital in Madrid, from a heart attack brought on by his injuries.
 Kinnear was buried in East Sheen Cemetery, London.
 Following his death, Kinnear's family sued the film's production company and director, Richard Lester, receiving a £650,000 settlement in 1991.

 Legacy

 In May 1994, the Roy Kinnear Trust, which was inspired by his daughter, Karina, was founded to help improve the life of young adults with physical and mental disabilities.